iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.howwefeel 1 reviews"/>
 </p>

+> The app stopped working<br> :date: __2020-12-24 23:47:41__

+> When I first download this I was super excited to see how this app works.
+Turns out is does not work at all.
+When you open the app all it says is app is not responding please open app again or close app.
+I tried to open the app again and it says the same thing every time.
+What a waste of time, don't get this app unless you want to waste your time.<br> :date: __2020-12-21 15:13:43__

 > The app will not run on my Galaxy S 10+.
 It cones up and stops within a second or 2.
 I've uninstalled and reinstalled multple times.<br> :date: __2020-11-30 14:14:54__

 > Update sucks, can no longer scroll through numbers from past dates.
 Numbers for total cases and icu cases are often wrong showing the same digits for both categories.<br> :date: __2020-11-27 07:37:52__